Healthy living

 Vaccine safety

 All vaccines available in Australia pass strict safety testing before being approved for use by the Therapeutic Goods Administration (TGA) (external site).
-AusVaxSafety is a national program to monitor the type and rate of reactions to each year's new influenza vaccine.
+AusVaxSafety is a national program that monitors the type and rate of reactions to each year's new influenza vaccine.
 Visit AusVaxSafety for more information (external site).

 Learn more about vaccination safety.